U.S. Route 460 in Virginia: Lynchburg to Petersburg (Richmond Highway)

 US 460 and US 29 continue along four-lane divided Richmond Highway, which heads east past Falwell Airport and across Norfolk Southern's Blue Ridge District.
 The U.S. Highway diverge at a large trumpet interchange at the eastern city limit of Lynchburg.
 US 460 briefly parallels the CSX rail line that follows the south bank of the James River before the railroad and river veer north.
 The highway has a trumpet interchange with SR 726 (Mount Athos Road) at Kelly and crosses Beaver Creek as it heads southeast to Concord at the Appomattox County line, where SR 24 (Village Highway) joins the U.S. Highway.
 US 460 and SR 24 continue east parallel to the Blue Ridge District rail line through Spout Spring to the town of Appomattox.
 US 460 Bus.
 (Confederate Boulevard) splits south toward the center of town at a diamond interchange that also marks the southern terminus of SR 26 (Oakville Road).
 SR 24 (Old Courthouse Road) splits northeast toward Appomattox Court House National Historical Park and US 60; SR 131 heads southwest toward the center of town in the opposite direction.
 US 460 continues along the east side of town before it collects the other end of US 460 Bus.
-(Confederate Boulevard) at a directional Y interchange that has no ramp from the eastbound business route to westbound US 460.
+(Confederate Boulevard) at a partial interchange that has no ramp from the eastbound business route to westbound US 460.

 US 460 continues southeast through Evergreen and briefly rejoins the railroad at Flood.
 The US 460 Bus. serving Pamplin City, which provides access to SR 47, splits southeast along the road while US 460 curves east and enters Prince Edward County.
 The U.S. Highway collects its business route at Shields and continues east as Prince Edward Highway through Elam to Prospect, east of which the railroad and highway diverge.
 The Farmville edition of US 460 Bus. splits at a trumpet interchange near Dowdy Corner; US 15 (Sheppards Road) joins US 460 on the freeway bypass.
 The U.S. Highways cross over Buffalo Creek and US 15 diverges at a diamond interchange south of town; US 15 Bus. heads north along Farmville Road into the county seat.
 US 460 collects the eastern end of its business route, which follows Third Street, at a partial interchange at the east town limit.